-The Professional Master of Arts in Social Innovation (PMASI) is designed to prepare graduate students to be change agents who will foster and lead cross-sector innovation throughout their organizations, businesses, and communities.
+The Professional Master of Arts in Social Innovation is designed to prepare graduate students to be change agents who will foster and lead cross-sector innovation throughout their organizations, businesses, and communities.

 Social innovation is an emerging professional field focused on impact-driven, cross-sector careers (e.g. governmental and non-profit work, socially-focused entrepreneurship, B Corps).
-Social Innovation is engaged in addressing complex social problems such as: childhood hunger, illiteracy, domestic violence, air pollution, food deserts, contaminated drinking water, poverty, and homelessness.
+Social innovation is engaged in addressing complex social problems such as: childhood hunger, illiteracy, domestic violence, air pollution, food deserts, contaminated drinking water, poverty, and homelessness.

-WHY STUDY SOCIAL INNOVATION AT GRAND VALLEY?
+OTHER REASONS TO STUDY SOCIAL INNOVATION AT GVSU

 - In-Demand.
 Sustainability consultants make a median salary of $60,926 in the United States according to PayScale.com.